What is the Public Safety Network?

 What is the cost of the Public Safety Network?

 Funding for the Public Safety Network will come from Agency contributions and Cabinet-approved government funding.
-Over time, the network will be opened to other government users.

 What is Tait Systems NZ contracted to do?